 What program should I use?
 Should I use, this manufacturer’s program or that manufacturer’s program?

 Keep it up and not have that be the focus as much as how can I ask myself questions?
 How can I get data to answer those questions?

 And how can I maybe improve my operations by just, asking myself these simple questions about why do I do what I do?

-And focus more on that as the thinking piece that goes into asset management, which I think is the way more important part is thinking about things, getting data to help you answer those questions and then answering them in the better way to save yourself money and time and effort in that kind of thing.
+And focus more on that as the thinking piece that goes into infrastructure asset management, which I think is the way more important part is thinking about things, getting data to help you answer those questions and then answering them in the better way to save yourself money and time and effort in that kind of thing.